November 5, 2009 Comments Off on HELLO

 May 25, 2017 § Leave a comment

-Surgery and other treatments including acupuncture is available and is affordable.
+Surgery and other treatments including acupuncture is available and is hopefully affordable.
 Most patients are from international embassies.
 An untapped opportunity exists for Australian travelers seeking world-standards providing extra care.
+Payment is in advance with any unused portion of the payment refunded in cash when the patient is discharged.

-Americans, Canadians, British, French, German and Australians are VIP’s.
-In fact all foreigners are VIP’s.
+Westerners and other foreigners are VIP’s.
 Many are from the embassies (aka trade offices) in Taipei.

 May 9, 2017 § Leave a comment